Pioneering Spirit: Projects

-Pioneering Spirit performed her first commercial lift, removal of Repsol's 13500 t Yme mobile offshore production unit (MOPU) on 22 August 2016.
+Pioneering Spirit performed her first commercial lift, removal of Repsol's 13500 t Yme mobile offshore production unit (MOPU), on 22 August 2016.
 Located in the Yme field in the Norwegian sector of the North Sea, approximately 100 km west of Stavanger, the MOPU was a jack-up type platform standing on three, 3.5 m diameter steel legs.
 The decision to remove the platform was made in 2013, and the contract for the removal of the topsides was subsequently awarded to Allseas.
 Pioneering Spirit collided with the caisson of the Yme platform during the removal.

 On 28 April 2017 Pioneering Spirit performed the single-lift removal of Shell's 24200 t Brent Delta topsides.
 Located in the Brent field, approximately 186 km off the northeast coast of Shetland, the iconic platform sat on a three-legged gravity-based structure in 140 m of water.
 The vessel delivered the topsides to Able UK's Seaton Port yard, Teesside, for disposal.

-Pioneering Spirit installed the offshore section of SouthStream Transport B.V's dual 930 km Turkish Stream pipeline in the Black Sea.
+Pioneering Spirit installed the offshore section of SouthStream Transport's dual 930 km Turkish Stream pipeline in the Black Sea.
 The pipeline construction started in May 2017 and was completed in November 2018.

 Starting from the Russian coast near the town of Anapa, the 930 km, 32 in diameter twin-pipeline will traverse the Black Sea at depths up to 2200 m and emerge onshore in Turkey's Thrace region.

 She has installed three out of four platform topsides for phase one of the Johan Sverdrup development in offshore Norway.
 The drilling platform (DP) topside was installed in June 2018.
 The other two topsides named P1 and LQ were installed in March 2019.
 With P1 topside weighing 26,000 tons, this is one of the heaviest single-lift executed offshore to date, after Wheatstone of 36,000 ton and Arkutun Dagi of 42,380 ton, both with the H 851.
 The vessel is expected to return in 2022 to install P2 topside weighing 27,000 tons for phase two of the Johan Sverdrup development.

 It removed Valhall QP topside for Aker BP in June 2019.
 This structure was an accommodation platform in the Valhall oil field, located in the southern part of the North Sea about 280 km off the Norwegian coast.
 Weighing 3800 ton, it is the lightest lift operation performed by the vessel.

 In June 2019, Pioneering Spirit also removed the Brent Bravo 25,000-tonne topside located 186 km off the coast of Scotland on the way to Norway.
 By 2024 the vessel had removed all of the Brent topsides, culminating with a world-record offshore lift of 31,000 tonnes at Brent Charlie in July of that year.